... continued from Ao Nang beach and we are now heading for our Ao Nang beach hotel.

 To cut a long story short we chose to go on the Ao Nang Princess, which is basically the ferry boat that goes via Railley Beach to Phi Phi island directly from Ao Nang.

-It is not the quickest way to go but at 650 Baht return each it was also not the most expensive.
+It is not the quickest way to go but at 650 Baht return each it was also not the most expensive and it included pick up and drop off at our hotel.

 I had never been to Phi Phi Island and so was looking forward to the journey the following day (Just note that the English pricing brochure quoted the return fare as 850 Baht so you do have some room to negotiate the price down).

 With our tickets in hand we headed back to our Ao Nang beach hotel for a rest.

 Although the temperatures were not that high, the level of humidity due to the thunderstorm made the constant walking quite tiring, so we were glad to finally make it back to our Ao Nang Beach Hotel.

 In the evening we left the Peace Laguna and took a right turn at the main road, walking away from the beach area and passed by the beer bars that were just coming to life.

 There were a number of seafood restaurants and other places to eat in this area.

-We selected a place at random and then seafood it was, all washed down with a nice cold beer.
+We selected a place at random and then ordered a variety of seafood, all washed down with a nice cold beer.

 After we had finished eating, we continued to walk further in the same direction where they had a number of bars where you could sit outside and drink and just generally chill out.

 Seeing one bar that we liked, we settled in to listen to the music, whilst sipping on a couple of cocktails to get the night started.

 As time wore on it transpired that there was going to be the inevitable fireshow, as a performer turned up with his sticks, ropes and containers of diesel fuel.